NefariousTechSupport/Runes/README.md

 * Qt 6.7.0, can be installed with `pacman -S mingw-w64-ucrt-x86_64-qt6-base=6.7.0-2 mingw-w64-ucrt-x86_64-qt6-tools=6.7.0-1`
 * yaml-cpp, can be installed with `pacman -S mingw-w64-x86_64-yaml-cpp`
 * hidapi, can be installed with `pacman -S mingw-w64-ucrt-x86_64-hidapi`
+* libfmt, can be installed with `pacman -S mingw-w64-ucrt-x86_64-fmt`

 Compiling:
 * Run `qmake "CONFIG+=debug"` (`qmake` for release) and `make` to compile